- Zika virus disease is most often transmitted by an infected (Aedes) mosquito.

 How does a person get infected with the Zika virus?

 Zika virus disease is usually caused by the bite of certain infected mosquitos called “Aedes aegypti and Aedes albopictus.”
 However, it can also be transmitted (spread) through vaginal, anal and oral sex and when sharing sex toys with an infected partner—even if your partner doesn’t have any symptoms.
 It is also possible for a person to become infected with the Zika virus through a blood transfusion.
-According to the Center for Disease Control (CDC), since 2016-2017, there are no reported cases transmitted by mosquitos in the United States.
+According to the Center for Disease Control (CDC), since 2018, there were no reported cases transmitted by mosquitos in the continental United States.
 However, travelers are still at risk and other cases have been reported in countries such as Brazil.

 What are the symptoms of Zika?